Please get in touch if you’re in the Dominican Republic and would like to help

 Late last year, images of trash-covered beaches in Bali shocked the world and prompted the government to declare a 'garbage emergency'.
-Now, video taken by Parley in the Dominican Republic shows an equally apocalyptic scene – wave after wave of plastic debris rolling in at Montesinos Beach in the capital, Santo Domingo.
+Now, video taken in the Dominican Republic by Carmen Danae Chamorro, Director Parley Caribbean, shows an equally apocalyptic scene – wave after wave of plastic debris rolling in at Montesinos Beach in the capital, Santo Domingo.

 As the dense garbage carpet ripples in the surf, individual items ranging from plastic bottles to styrofoam takeout boxes can be seen poking out – symptoms of our global disposable plastic culture and one island's struggle to stem the tide.

 “In the past we sent postcards with magical beaches and palm trees.
 Now, it's waves of plastic trash.
 Unless we all act now, future generations won't even believe the postcard scenes ever existed.
 We are calling for a Material Revolution – plastic has to go.”

 Garbage emergencies like this are urgent reminders that we need to act fast.
 Unless urgent action is taken, scenes like this will become more common all over the world in the coming years as we reach a plastic tipping point.
 Wherever you are, be part of the solution and take the Parley AIR pledge to Avoid, Intercept and Redesign plastic today.